 Figure 28.
-Percent of participants who reported learning new opportunities for development by the number of RPR ratings below superior (1-6 out of 9 over 13 RPR categories) (n = 336).
+Percent of participants who reported learning new opportunities for development by the number of RPR ratings below superior (1-6 out of 9 over 13 RPR categories, first and second RPRs).

 A brief case story illustrating how a doctor's characteristics and personal views influence RPR and its outcomes is outlined below.